emaori/ts-funnel-service/README.md

 4. Funnel is disabled by default.
 Check the container logs for the activation link.
 5. Access your service using your Tailscale domain:
    `https://<host_name>.<tailscale_domain>.ts.net`
 6. On the first request, it may take some time for the SSL certificate to be issued.
-Refresh the page once it’s ready.
+Refresh the page and it should work with the SSL certificate.

 ### Docker run command